 pip install package-name --upgrade

 Note that older versions of a package are automatically removed by PIP when upgrading to a newer version of that package.

 pip uninstall package-name

 We recommend reading up on reasons why Python is useful today and the hottest computer programming jobs in demand, which can give you motivation to keep learning Python and push your skills to the next level.

-If you’re still a beginner, check out these basic Python learning examples as well as our guide to using Python dictionaries.
+If you’re still a beginner, check out these basic Python learning examples, our guide to using Python dictionaries, and these 5 best websites to learn Python programming .
 If you’re more of an intermediate Python developer, consider sharpening your knowledge with these worthwhile online Python courses.